 Kai Ken Care

 The Kai Ken is a strong, alert, and agile breed, making both mental and physical exercise important every day.
 Try activities where your Kai Ken has the chance to work with you instead of for you, such as agility and other team-based sports.
 This breed will also be a great hiking partner and enjoys swimming.
+A Kai Ken needs at least one hour's worth of vigorous walking a day.

 Common Health Problems